bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/setting-up-webhooks.md

 - Familiarity working with `node` and `npm`
 ## Create an Express app

 First, let's make a `webooks-test` directory and initialize a Node.js Express app inside of it.
-To do so, run the following commands in a terminal.
+To do so, run the following commands in the terminal.

 ```bash
 mkdir webhooks-test         # Create project directory